systbiol/reports/2016_February/constitution.md

 assumes responsibility as committee chair, appointed for a three-year term as described above, and at least two additional members appointed annually by the Awards Director.
-The committee should include at least one person who served on a previous year’s Committee.
+The committee should include at least one person who served on a previous year's Committee.

 ### Bylaw 9.
-Presidents’ Award Committee
+Presidents' Award Committee

 #### Section 1.
 Function

-The Committee shall select the winner of the Presidents’ Award For Lifetime Achievement.
-The Presidents’ Award is given at intervals of at least 3 years to a person (or persons) notable for their past service to the Society.
+The Committee shall select the winner of the Presidents' Award For Lifetime Achievement.
+The Presidents' Award is given at intervals of at least 3 years to a person (or persons) notable for their past service to the Society.

 #### Section 2.
 Membership